Walter Lively: Cultural activism

 In the late 1960s, Lively founded a print shop and publishing company called Liberation House at 432 E. North Avenue, which was followed by a bookstore with the same name in the early 1970s.
 The print shop printed material for various groups involved in civil rights and Black Power activities and trained young men in how to use the machines.
-In 1968, during the uprising following the assassination of Martin Luther King Jr. in Baltimore, Liberation Press printed leaflets to distribute to store owners in Black neighborhoods urging them to close their stores to honor King’s death.
+In 1968, during the uprising following the assassination of Martin Luther King Jr. in Baltimore, Liberation Press printed leaflets to distribute to store owners in Black neighborhoods urging them to close their stores to honor King's death.
 It even printed the student newspaper of the Community College of Baltimore.
-In 1974, Liberation House Press published Baltimore poet Melvin E. Brown’s book, In the First Place.
-According to author Ta-Nehisi Coates, Lively’s press inspired his father, Paul Coates, former Black Panther Party leader, to open his own bookstore and publishing company, Black Classic Press, which continues to this day.
+In 1974, Liberation House Press published Baltimore poet Melvin E. Brown's book, In the First Place.
+According to author Ta-Nehisi Coates, Lively's press inspired his father, Paul Coates, former Black Panther Party leader, to open his own bookstore and publishing company, Black Classic Press, which continues to this day.

 Lively also founded a Black museum in Baltimore in the early 1970s.
 He created the Baltimore Neighborhood Commons Corporation to help develop cultural and community facilities.
 This group received grants which they used to purchase a former Enoch Pratt Free Library Branch at 816 North Broadway in 1971.
 Called the Black Community Museum, it was modeled after the Anacostia Community Museum.
 According to participants, the Museum hosted a theater group and writing workshops.
 It offered events as well, including a talk by Reverend Vernon Dobson.
 A newspaper reporter in 1976, however, found the museum building vacant.

 Death

 Lively receded from public life in the mid-1970s.
 According to a friend quoted in his obituary, “He was at the head of the parade, but the parade passed him by.
 Something happened...something happened and I don't know what it was.”

-Lively died on September 11, 1976, from an aneurysm, at Johns Hopkins University hospital.
+Lively died on September 11, 1976, from an aneurysm, at Johns Hopkins University Hospital.
 He was 34 years old.

-Maryland State Representative Clarence Mitchell III said of Walter Hall Lively, “His was the life of a black revolutionary who sought, at the sacrifice of his own comfort to bring about permanent change.”
+Maryland State Representative Clarence Mitchell III said of Walter Hall Lively, “He was the life of a black revolutionary who sought, at the sacrifice of his own comfort to bring about permanent change.”